Australian World Orchestra: History

 The Australian World Orchestra was established in 2011 by Australian conductor Alexander Briger and his sister, film maker Gabrielle Thompson.
 The inaugural patron of the orchestra was Sir Charles Mackerras, Briger and Thompson's uncle.

-The first concert in 2011, which was conducted by Briger, performed sold out in concerts in Sydney and Melbourne.
-The AWO also sold out in 2013 and 2015.
+The first season in 2011 was conducted by Briger (Brahms's Academic Festival Overture and Beethoven's Symphony No. 9 with Cheryl Barker, Elizabeth Campbell, Steve Davislim, Teddy Tahu Rhodes) and Simone Young (Prelude and Venusberg Music from Wagner's Tannhäuser, Sculthorpe's Earth Cry with William Barton, Tchaikovsky's Symphony No. 6 Pathétique).

-Maestro Zubin Mehta conducted the orchestra in 2013, and returned to conduct again in 2015 when the AWO performed in three cities in India, with soprano Greta Bradman as guest soloist.
-Mehta is to return in 2022 to conduct the AWO in a performance of Strauss' works in Sydney and Melbourne.
+Zubin Mehta conducted the orchestra in 2013 with The Rite of Spring, and returned to conduct again in 2015 when the AWO performed in three cities in India, with soprano Greta Bradman as guest soloist.
+Mehta returned again in 2022 to conduct the AWO in a performance of Strauss' works in Sydney and Melbourne.
+That year, Mehta also conducted the orchestra at the BBC Proms and at the Edinburgh International Festival.

-In 2015 the AWO brought Sir Simon Rattle to Australia to conduct the orchestra in concerts in Sydney and Melbourne with special guest mezzo-soprano Magdalena Kožená.
+In 2015 the AWO brought Sir Simon Rattle to Australia to conduct the orchestra in concerts in Sydney and Melbourne with guest mezzo-soprano, his wife Magdalena Kožená.
 Rattle has described the AWO as an "international treasure".

-In 2016 Briger premiered the AWO's 5th anniversary commission by Australian composer Elena Kats-Chernin The Witching Hour, A Concerto for Eight Double Basses at the Sydney Opera House and the Esplanade in Singapore.
+At the AWO's 5th anniversary in 2016, Briger premiered the commission by Australian composer Elena Kats-Chernin The Witching Hour, A Concerto for Eight Double Basses, at the Sydney Opera House and the Esplanade in Singapore.

-In 2017 Simone Young conducted the AWO in a side-by-side performance of Messiaen's Turangalîla-Symphonie with the Australian National Academy of Music (ANAM) at Arts Centre Melbourne and the AWO Chamber 8 completed their first Australian tour performing at Queensland Performing Arts Centre (QPAC), City Recital Hall Sydney, Melbourne Recital Centre and, Perth Concert Hall.
+In 2017 Simone Young conducted the AWO with the Australian National Academy of Music (ANAM) in performance of Messiaen's Turangalîla-Symphonie at the Arts Centre Melbourne and the AWO Chamber 8 completed their first Australian tour performing at Queensland Performing Arts Centre (QPAC), City Recital Hall Sydney, Melbourne Recital Centre and Perth Concert Hall.

 In 2018 Riccardo Muti conducted the AWO for performances at the Sydney Opera House and Arts Centre Melbourne, and invited the orchestra to tour his home country of Italy.

-Later in 2018 the AWO toured India, performing in Chennai as the opening act of the Australian Government's 6 month festival of Australian Culture "OzFest" and additional concerts in Kochi (Kerala) and Mumbai under the baton of Briger and with guest soloists French mezzo-soprano Caroline Meng and the Australian born and educated Daniel Dodds, Artistic Director of the Lucerne Festival Strings.
+Later in 2018 the AWO toured India, performing in Chennai as the opening act of the Australian Government's 6 month festival of Australian Culture "OzFest" and additional concerts in Kochi and Mumbai conducted by Briger and with guest soloists, French mezzo-soprano Caroline Meng (Briger's wife) and the Australian-born and educated Daniel Dodds, artistic director of the Lucerne Festival Strings.

-In 2019 Alexander Briger conducted the AWO for performances at Arts Centre Melbourne and for the orchestra's first performance in Canberra at Llewellyn Hall.
+In 2019 Alexander Briger conducted the AWO with Nigel Westlake's Flying Dream, Janáček's Taras Bulba and Sibelius' Symphony No. 2 for performances at the Arts Centre Melbourne and for the orchestra's first performance in Canberra at Llewellyn Hall.
 The AWO Chamber Six performed at City Recital Hall, Sydney.